 When I finish checking my voicemails and fantasising about the fight ahead, my broken docs are still in their chairs.
 Their arms are all folded.

 ‘That busted eye: it’s turning green,’ Dr Abdil smirks.
 ‘I’d say the haematoma occurred 72 hours ago.
 And you’re limping, too.
 There’s 10 minutes on the clock, doc.
 How come you’re so hurt?
 You have to tell us.’

-I walk on thick, resistant legs to the end of the warehouse walled with wooden bins full of fruit.
-We’re so deep in the warehouse it’s impossible to see from the street what’s going on.
+I walk to the end of the warehouse walled with wooden bins full of fruit.
+We’re so deep in the warehouse, no one can see from the street what goes on in here.
 I fist-bump a guy from South Sudan with skin so black it seems to glow blue.
 I’ve heard he grew up in fighting rings, breaking other kids’ faces when he was five.
 After he got his refugee stuff approved he was actually a medical student here but couldn’t get his student visa extended so now he fights to make a living.
 He’s tossed away his passport.
 He doesn’t even resemble his photograph anymore ’cause the bones of his face have been dented like eggshell.

 Mya first brought me here to score.
 She got a thrill out of this place.
 Mya always wanted to be smashed to pieces.
 She felt guilty for being statuesque with blonde hair and blue sparkling eyes and a ballet dancer’s body and terrific parents and a hard-to-achieve degree that put her on top of a lonely mountain of expectation.